Saint-Denys-du-Saint-Sacrement

-The art works in the church include a notable panting by Eugene Delacroix, "The Pieta" or "The Deposition of the Cross" (1826-1835)) The church was classified as a Monument Historique in 1914.
+The artworks in the church include a notable panting by Eugene Delacroix, The Pieta or The Deposition from the Cross (1826–1835).
+The church was classified as a Monument historique in 1914.

 History

-In 1684 The first church on the site was founded in 1684 in the former residence of the Vicomte de Turenne, Henri de la Tour d'Auvergne, which had been built in 1620.
+The first church on the site was founded in 1684 in the former residence of the Vicomte de Turenne, Henri de la Tour d'Auvergne, which had been built in 1620.
 It was established by monks of the Benedictine order of the Perpetual Adoration of the Saint Sacrifice.
 In 1792, during the French Revolution, the building was closed and the monks expelled.
 It was reopened in 1801 by Napoleon under his Concordat with the Pope.